thosgood/this-weeks-finds/markdown/101-151/week135.md

 I also had some interesting talks with people about black hole entropy, some of which concerned a new paper by Steve Carlip.
-I'm not really able to do justice to the details, but it seems important\....
+I'm not really able to do justice to the details, but it seems important....

 9) Steve Carlip, Entropy from conformal field theory at Killing horizons, preprint available at